Dr. Alice Boyle, Professor

 Lab philosophy

 Mentorship is the best part of my job.
 I strive to create the circumstances and provide support necessary for each student to thrive, to be challenged, grow in intellectual independence and maturity, and to be respected and valued for who they are.
-People chose their educational path for diverse reasons; I support that diversity and I will celebrate successes of many types.
+People come from many backgrounds and chose their educational path for diverse reasons; I support that diversity and I will celebrate successes of many types.
 I expect students to think hard, to collect good data, and to devote the time and effort to publish their work in a timely fashion.
 However, this does not mean I expect students to work all the time; maintaining a healthy work-life balance (and swing!) is critical.
 I expect students to communicate openly and honestly.
-From me, students should expect regular and substantial guidance, to receive prompt feedback on written work, and honest but respectful evaluation at all stages of your career.
+From my part, students should expect regular and substantial guidance, to receive prompt feedback on written work, and honest but respectful evaluation at all stages of your career.
 If you have the misfortune to experience harassment, discrimination, or disrespectful behavior in a professional setting, I will be your advocate.

-Teaching and outreach
+Teaching and public engagement

 The rest